 Hire out some snorkelling gear from a local shop or your hotel and go and try your luck.
-I captured the following pic on a GoPro 5 whilst in Australia, so if you’re looking to get some decent pics without having to pay ridiculous money then I highly recommend getting yourself one.
+I captured the following picture on a GoPro whilst in Australia, so if you’re looking to get some decent pics without having to pay ridiculous money then I highly recommend getting yourself the latest action

-To get there from Mirissa I suggest getting the train.
+To get to Galle from Mirissa I suggest getting the train.
 This will cost you less than a dollar so you won’t even notice it in your budget.
-If you don’t fancy the train and want to be there a bit quicker then grab a taxi for around £15/$20
+If you don’t fancy the train and want to be there a bit quicker then grab a taxi for around £15/$20.

 If you do get the train, then just grab a Tuk-Tuk from Mirissa to Polwathumodara station and go from there.
 Mirissa does not have its own dedicated station but this one is really not that far away.